kofiCode/PublicDocumentation/haskell/io-monad.md

 # Understanding the IO Monad

+This tutorial aims to show you how to use the IO Monad.
+It is absolutely not theoretical.
+It will help you get past the first difficulties you'll have with basic IO, with an understanding sufficient to not get completely stuck.

+I think this is very useful, because after you have done some initial reading you really have to roll up your sleeves and try something.
+Without knowing what the rest of this article teaches, you are going to wind up scratching your head.

+To me this article should be used very close to the beginning of your path on learning haskell.
+I'm a firm believer in learning by doing.
+What I find in most haskell tutorials on the monad is they have too much theory and too little practical, what you need to get started, information.
+This is a shame because it needlessly frustrates newbies.

 After this tutorial you should understand what you need to know to be proficient at using the IO monad.
+I'm not going to use the word monad for the rest of the tutorial, until the very last paragraph in conclusion!
 I assume some basic programming background, and also that you've read some information about *pure* functions, and their lack of side-effects.

 Lets jump right in.
 Briefly look at the following basic haskell code, by the end of the tutorial you'll understand exactly how this code